TheLab-ms/print_cut_engrave/README.md

  * [Slic3r Config Bundle](https://github.com/TheLab-ms/3d-printing/blob/master/Slic3r_config_bundle.ini)

+  ## **In General, pre-steps**:

+  > Acquire a 3D model (a STL file) of what you want to print
+  > Take STL file, feed to Slic3r, export g-code with correct settings
+  > Feed g-code to printer

+  *A note on directions* - left/right extruders are the same left/right when physically FACING the front of the printer, looking into it

  ## **STEP ONE**: Acquire or create and STL file

 You can acquire an STL file created by someone else on websites like [Thingiverse](http://thingiverse.com).